shinahpark/up206-shinah/README.md

 ## Final Project Interests

 Since I am interested in transportation policy and planning, I would like to conduct a final project in relation to transportation.
-I am opened to any general topics that are related with explaining current conditions.
+I am opened to any general topics that are related with interpreting current conditions in terms of access to opportunities.
 Particularly, I am interested in conducting analysis of street or public transportation network.
 People's travel behavior is also one of my interest but I am not sure if I can combine network analysis and travel behavior into a project in a short time.

 ## Related Links